google/WebFundamentals/src/site/_en/fundamentals/device-access/index.markdown

 ---
 layout: landing
 title: "Device Access"
-description: "You have a surprising amount of access to the user's device, from Geo Location and Device Orientation, to Access to the communication stack such the dialer and SMS.
-Learn how to take advantage of features that your users will love"
+description: "You have a surprising amount of access to the user's device, from geo location and device orientation, to access to the communication stack such as the dialer and SMS.
+Learn how to take advantage of features that your users will love."
-introduction: "You have a surprising amount of access to the user's device, from Geo Location and Device Orientation, to Access to the communication stack such the dialer and SMS.
-Learn how to take advantage of features that your users will love"
+introduction: "You have a surprising amount of access to the user's device, from geo location and device orientation, to access to the communication stack such as the dialer and SMS.
+Learn how to take advantage of features that your users will love."
-snippet: "Locate, call and snap"
+snippet: "Locate, call, and snap."
 id: device-access
 collection: home
 authors: